tatyquebralayout/tatyquebralayout/README.md

 Like a Jedi exploring the vastness of the Force, I'm a passionate explorer at the intersection of Art, Design, Technology, and Science Fiction ⭐.
 As a Technology Evangelist at ExpressoTS, I work like a Jedi Master, making complex technologies accessible and understandable for diverse audiences, always building bridges between innovation and understanding.

-🚀 My journey extends as a PrograMaria Ambassador and Tech Columnist at Mídia Ninja, where I focus on areas that fascinate me like different planets in the galaxy:
+🚀 My journey extends as a [PrograMaria Ambassador 👩‍🚀](https://www.instagram.com/p/C_d49s-vqbB/?img_index=1) and [Tech Columnist at Mídia Ninja 🥷](https://midianinja.org/author/tatianabarros/), where I focus on areas that fascinate me like different planets in the galaxy:

 - Technology and Innovation 🤖💻